ziggiz-courier/ziggiz-courier-handler-core/README.md

 - **Flexible & Extensible**: Easy to add new decoders, adapters, and encoders
 - **Type Safety**: Leverages Python type hints and Pydantic for type validation
 - **Continuous Integration/Deployment**: Automated testing, linting, and releases

+## Development Standards

+- Follows PEP 8, uses type hints, and enforces code quality with `black`, `flake8`, `isort`, and `mypy`.
+- Logging uses the `logging` module with structured (JSON) output and context via the `extra` argument.
+- Regex patterns use raw strings, named groups, and are compiled for performance.
+- Exception handling uses custom exceptions, context managers, and detailed logging.
+- Testing uses `pytest` with markers for unit, integration, and format-specific tests.
+- All public classes and methods are documented with docstrings.

+## How to Extend

+To add support for new log formats or processing logic, see [`DEVELOPING.md`](DEVELOPING.md) for plugin development guidelines and best practices.

+## Code Quality

+- Format code with `black`
+- Lint with `flake8`
+- Sort imports with `isort`
+- Type-check with `mypy`
+- Test with `pytest`

+## Commit Conventions

+Follow [COMMIT_CONVENTION.md](COMMIT_CONVENTION.md).
+Custom types like `decoder`, `encoder`, and `model` are supported.

 ## Installation